-This paper uses different techniques to reach the final outcomes.
-Initially we use Augmented Dickey-Fuller test (ADF) tests to distinguish between stationary and non-stationary variables. we will also use Autocorrelation Function (ACF) and Partial Autocorrelation Function (PACF).
+This paper employs various techniques to achieve its final outcomes.
+Initially, we use the Augmented Dickey-Fuller test (ADF) to distinguish between stationary and non-stationary variables.
+We will also use the Autocorrelation Function (ACF) and the Partial Autocorrelation Function

+(PACF).
 In time series analysis, the ACF and PACF are critical for understanding the temporal connections within a dataset.
 The ACF calculates the correlation between a time series and its lagged variants, demonstrating the level of self-similarity at various time lags.
-It helps in the identification of autocorrelation patterns, revealing how previous values influence current ones (Time Series, Ahmed, 2023).
+It helps in the identification of autocorrelation patterns, revealing how previous values influence current ones (Ahmad et al., 2022).
 In contrast, the PACF quantifies the direct link between observations at various lags, removing the effects of intervening variables.
-This makes it valuable for determining the direct influence of previous data on current ones, which helps to identify the right lag structure for time series models such as the Autoregressive Distributed Lag (ARDL) model in econometrics.
-Analysts can detect the presence of autocorrelation and partial autocorrelation by examining ACF and PACF plots, which aids in model selection and diagnostic procedures to ensure robust analysis of time series data (Ahmed, 2023).
+This makes it valuable for determining the direct influence of previous data on current data, which helps identify the right lag structure for time series models, such as the Autoregressive Distributed Lag (ARDL) model in econometrics.
+Analysts can detect the presence of autocorrelation and partial autocorrelation by examining ACF and PACF plots, which aid in model selection and diagnostic procedures to ensure robust analysis of time series data (Ahmad et al., 2022).

-As discussed earlier we have mixed variables in our model, therefore we will use Autoregressive Distributed Lag (ARDL) model to carry out our analysis.
+As discussed earlier, we have mixed variables in our model; therefore, we will use the Autoregressive Distributed Lag (ARDL) model to carry out our analysis.
 The Autoregressive Distributed Lag (ARDL) model is a strong econometric method widely used for analyzing the interactions between variables in time series data.
 It combines autoregressive (AR) and distributed lag (DL) models to investigate both short- and long-term dynamics among variables.
 This model may accommodate a wide range of data kinds and relationships, including non-stationary variables and mixed frequencies, without the need for differencing.
 It captures dynamic interactions by integrating lagged variable values, making it appropriate for analyzing economic time series with non-stationary behavior.
-Furthermore, the ARDL model supports causal analysis, allowing for the exploration of directional relationships and their magnitudes using model coefficients.
+Furthermore, the ARDL model facilitates causal analysis, enabling the exploration of directional relationships and their magnitudes through model coefficients.
 The ARDL model is widely used in policy research and forecasting to examine the impact of policy changes or external shocks on economic variables.
-Overall, the ARDL model emerges as a versatile and necessary econometric tool, recognized for its capacity to reveal complex linkages and dynamics within time series data, particularly in economic and financial research (What Is ARDL Model | IGI Global).
+Overall, the ARDL model emerges as a versatile and necessary econometric tool, recognized for its capacity to reveal complex linkages and dynamics within time series data, particularly in economic and financial research.

 In ARDL modelling, researchers frequently use varied lag durations for dependent and independent variables.
 They may also use distinct sets of independent variables in the model.
-AIC aids in the selection of the ideal ARDL model specification by providing a measure of each specification's relative goodness of fit while also taking into account the model's parameter count (What Is Akaike Information Criterion (AIC)? | Built In.).
+AIC aids in the selection of the ideal ARDL model specification by providing a measure of each specification's relative goodness of fit while also taking into account the model's parameter count.
 Lower AIC values suggest a better balance of model fit and complexity.
 As a result, in ARDL modelling, researchers often choose the specification with the lowest AIC as their preferred model.
 This helps to avoid overfitting while also ensuring that the model accurately represents the underlying relationships in the data.